 I suggest you bookmark this guide.
 You’ll want to refer to these email sequences in the last section on a regular basis.

 What is an email drip campaign?

-An email drip campaign sometimes called an autoresponder cycle is a sequence of emails that are sent to a person over a period of days.
+An email drip campaign, sometimes called an autoresponder cycle, is a sequence of emails that are sent to a potential subscriber over a period of days.
 These email sequences are automated ‘set and forget’ campaigns.
 Common examples of automated email drip campaigns include the welcome email sequence and the cart abandonment sequence.
 Here are over 30 other ways you can use email automation.

 An email drip campaign can be as complex or as simple as you want to make it.
 A classic email welcome campaign, for example, would have three emails.
 These emails are sent one after the other on consecutive days.

 Email drip campaigns can be a lot more complicated.
 They often include action-based tracking – so you send people different messages depending on what they do.
 For example, someone who doesn’t open an email might be sent a different series of messages to a person who did.

 Below is a template example of an email campaign for a webinar on GetResponse.